OnePlus 13R Specs Features Performance Review

 Then there's “Pro gamer,” which feeds all power to your game, therefore draining batteries and raising temperature.
 A pop-up even advises you to think about just utilizing this mode in ambient temps.

-The Hyperboost menu offers even more options for experimentation, including GPU configuration adjustments, key feature on and off controls, and screen recording capabilities to document spectacular encounters.
+The Hyperboost menu offers even more options for experimentation, including GPU configuration adjustments, key feature on/off controls, and screen recording capabilities to document spectacular encounters.
 Simply said, the OnePlus 13R has lots to offer if your passion is mobile gaming.

 It also operates well, with superb responsiveness and no read failures throughout my phone tenure.